 In addition to our OneHowTo article on how to care for your impatiens plants during the rest of the year, we suggest consulting the OneHowTo advice here on how to look after Jasmine in winter.

-If you want to read similar articles to How to Winterize Impatiens, we recommend you visit our Gardening & plants category.
+If you'd like to read similar articles to How to Winterize Impatiens, we recommend you browse around our Gardening & plants category.

 - There is no need to add fertilizer to impatiens during winter.